KatherineMichel/portfolio/regular-blog-posts/2023-recap.md

-# 2023 Highlights
+# 2023 Recap

-Rather than write a full blog post, this year, I decided to give some highlights of my year.
+A short recap of my year

 ## Daily Work